 The parking lot where Julie Cunningham was abducted

-Crime Scene Location in Vail, Colorado, United States
+Crime Scene Location in Vail, Colorado

 This is the location where serial killer Ted Bundy abducted Julie Cunningham.

+By that point, more than two months had passed since he brutally raped and murdered Caryn Campbell in Aspen.
 As a result, the sexually violent urges that propelled him had awakened and were starting to bubble beneath the surface.

-Sadly, she had no idea that she had just wandered into the sights of one of America's most prolific serial killers.
+She had no idea that she had just wandered into the sights of one of America's most prolific serial killers.

-A couple of minutes after joining State Highway 13, he spotted a dirt road and decided to make a turn.
+Moments later, he spotted a dirt road and decided to make a turn.

 However, when he pulled over and exited the car to scope the area out, he noticed that Cunningham had somehow removed the handcuffs and was attempting to escape.

-According to Bundy, this led to a brief struggle between the pair, during which he struck her over the head with the crowbar and knocked her unconscious for the second time.
+This led to a brief struggle between the pair, during which he struck her over the head with the crowbar and knocked her unconscious for the second time.

-At that point, he took some cords out of his vehicle and strangled her to death while she lay on the ground.
+He then took some cords out of his vehicle and strangled her to death while she lay on the ground.

-Roughly six weeks later, he reportedly returned to the crime scene to bury her body and make sure that he hadn't left any evidence behind.
+Roughly six weeks later, he returned to the crime scene to bury her body and make sure that he hadn't left any evidence behind.

 To this day, she remains listed as a missing person.

-Julie Cunningham crime scene location
+Julie Cunningham abduction location

-Below, you will find the address and the GPS coordinates for this location.
+The address and the GPS coordinates for this location are as follows:

 GPS coordinates